-Candidate must be eligible for or hold a Preliminary or Clear Education Specialist (Mild-Moderate or Moderate-Severe specialization) Credential.
+Candidate must be eligible for or hold a Preliminary or Clear Education Specialist (Mild-Moderate or Moderate-Severe specialization, or Mild Moderate Support Needs, or Extensive Support Needs) Credential.
 SSU does not offer a stand-alone ECSE credential.
 A minimum 3.0 GPA during the credential program is required.

 Required Courses (12 units)